Transcript of video

 Contact our medical and hospital negligence solicitors today

-IBB solicitors are specialist’s clinical negligence solicitors and we have particular experience assisting clients who are seeking compensation in relation to delayed diagnosis or a misdiagnosis of bowel cancer.
+IBB Law are specialist’s clinical negligence solicitors and we have particular experience assisting clients who are seeking compensation in relation to delayed diagnosis or a misdiagnosis of bowel cancer.
 For example we are currently assisting the family of a young mother who tragically passed away last year due to misdiagnosis of bowel cancer.
 So if you believe you have suffered harm as a result of the delayed diagnosis of bowel cancer or indeed of any other type of cancer, please do not hesitate to contact our specialist clinical negligence solicitors for advice on how we can assist you on a no-win no-fee basis.